-Our educational psychology program can prepare you for teaching and research careers in many specialized areas.
-You can work for colleges and universities, school systems, state and federal agencies, business and industry, private research and development organizations, as well as other educational and developmental settings.
+Our educational psychology program can prepare you for careers in research and education.
+You can work for colleges and universities in faculty or research careers, school systems in evaluation or research roles, state and federal agencies, business and industry, private research and development organizations, as well as other educational and developmental settings.

 Our program is flexible.
 You and your advisor create the best set of courses for you to take.
 Courses are distributed in the following areas:

 - 21 hrs of Educational Psychology

 - 21 hrs of Educational Research & Methods

 - 10 hrs of Dissertation